emanuelsla/fully_synthetic_MI/README.md

 At least we apply the script "result_evaluation.R" to generate the outputs, which can be found in the equally called folder.
+The file "EvalDataUtility.R" generates numerical figures.

+The whole research process is stated in the presentation "fully_synthetic_MI_vs_simPop.pdf".